OOI-RCA-APL/ceres/docs/getting-started.md

 # Getting Started

-This guide walks through creating a Ceres project from scratch, running it, and managing it with the CLI.
+Build a Ceres project from nothing, run it, and drive it from the CLI.
+Everything on this page is a real transcript.

-## Project Setup
+## Create The Project

-Create a new directory with a `ceres.yaml` configuration file.

 ```sh
 mkdir my-project && cd my-project